containerimage/xampp/README.md

-This image is intended for PHP+MySQL development.
-For convenience, it also runs SSH server to connect to. __Both MySQL and phpmyadmin use default XAMPP password__.
+This image is for PHP+MySQL development.
+It also has on board an SSH server to which you can connect. __MySQL and PhpMyAdmin use the default XAMPP passwords__.

-## Running the image:
+## How to run the image:

 This image uses /www directory for your page files, so you need to mount it.